tenforwardconsulting/sagacious_succotash/README.md

 ## FIXME
 Things I know are broken right now that I don't want to forget about
 * ApplicationMailer uses Devise.mailer\_sender but Devise isn't installed yet.
-Should maybe give ApplicationMailer a reasonable default and have the install\_devise method change it to Devise.mailer\_sender.
+Give ApplicationMailer a reasonable default and have the install devise method change it to `Devise.mailer_sender`.
+* The application layout uses `current_user` even but Devise isn't installed yet.
+Have the devise method add the auth links to the layout instead of having them there by default.

 ## License